 International Health Certificates

-International health certificates vary by country, can be quite complicated, and often take several months to complete.
-As soon as you know your travel details, contact Pacific Heights Veterinary Hospital in Renton, WA, to assist you with the pet travel process.
+International health certificates vary by country, can be quite complicated, and often can take up to a year to complete.
+As soon as you know your travel details, contact Pacific Heights Veterinary Hospital in Renton, WA, to schedule an appointment and assist you with the pet travel process.
 We will help you determine the destination country’s requirements, including any needed vaccinations, tests, and/or treatments.

 Call us at 425-276-4233 and be sure to provide the following information: